-As one of the most innovative poets of his time, E.E.
+As one of the most innovative poets of his time, Edward Estlin (E.E.)
 Cummings experimented with poetic form and language to create a distinct personal style.
 A typical Cummings poem is spare and precise, employing a few key words eccentrically placed on the page.
 Some of these words were invented by Cummings, often by combining two common words into a new synthesis.
 He also revised grammatical and linguistic rules to suit his own purposes, using such words as “if,” “am,” and “because” as nouns, for example, or assigning his own private meanings to words.
 Despite their nontraditional form, Cummings’ poems came to be popular with many readers.
 “No one else,” Randall Jarrell claimed in his The Third Book of Criticism, “has ever made avant-garde, experimental poems so attractive to the general and the special reader.”
 By the time of his death in 1962 Cummings held a prominent position in 20th-century poetry.
 John Logan in Modern American Poetry: Essays in Criticism called him “one of the greatest lyric poets in our language.”
 Stanley Edgar Hyman wrote in Standards: A Chronicle of Books for Our Time: “Cummings has written at least a dozen poems that seem to me matchless.
 Three are among the great love poems of our time or any time.”
 Malcolm Cowley admitted in the Yale Review that Cummings “suffers from comparison with those [poets] who built on a larger scale—Eliot, Aiken, Crane, Auden among others—but still he is unsurpassed in his special field, one of the masters.”

 Cummings decided to become a poet when he was still a child.
 Between the ages of eight and twenty-two, he wrote a poem a day, exploring many traditional poetic forms.
 By the time he was in Harvard in 1916, modern poetry had caught his interest.
 He began to write avant-garde poems in which conventional punctuation and syntax were ignored in favor of a dynamic use of language.
 Cummings also experimented with poems as visual objects on the page.
 These early efforts were included in Eight Harvard Poets, a collection of poems by members of the Harvard Poetry Society.

 After graduating from Harvard, Cummings spent a month working for a mail order book dealer.
 He left the job because of the tedium.
-In April of 1917, with the First World War raging in Europe and the United States not yet involved, he volunteered for the Norton-Harjes Ambulance Service in France.
+In April of 1917, with the First World War raging in Europe and the United States just becoming involved, he volunteered for the Norton-Harjes Ambulance Service in France.
 Ambulance work was a popular choice with those who, like Cummings, considered themselves to be pacifists.
 He was soon stationed on the French-German border with fellow American William Slater Brown, and the two young men became fast friends.
 To relieve the boredom of their assignment, they inserted veiled and provocative comments into their letters back home, trying to outwit and baffle the French censors.
 They also befriended soldiers in nearby units.
 Such activities led in September of 1917 to their being held on suspicion of treason and sent to an internment camp in Normandy for questioning.
 Cummings and Brown were housed in a large, one-room holding area along with other suspicious foreigners.
 Only outraged protests from his father finally secured Cummings’ release in December of 1917; Brown was not released until April of the following year.
-In July of 1918, with the United States entering the war, Cummings was drafted into the U.S. Army and spent some six months at a training camp in Massachusetts.
+In July 1918, Cummings was drafted into the U.S. Army and spent some six months at a training camp in Massachusetts.

 Upon leaving the army in January of 1919, Cummings resumed his affair with Elaine Thayer, the wife of his friend Schofield Thayer.
 Thayer knew and approved of the relationship.
 In December of 1919 Elaine gave birth to Cummings’ daughter, Nancy, and Thayer gave the child his name.
 Cummings was not to marry Elaine until 1924, after she and Thayer divorced.
 He adopted Nancy at this time; she was not to know that Cummings was her real father until 1948.
 This first marriage did not last long.
 Two months after their wedding, Elaine left for Europe to settle her late sister’s estate.
 She met another man during the Atlantic crossing and fell in love with him.
 She divorced Cummings in 1925.